About quarter after eleven, Zoe C gets in my head and says they’re staying for lunch, Susan will walk Zak and Mickey over. Do we want to come?

 Zoe C, “Works for me.”

 We’re on a plane to Chicago, my companions are Zoe C, Katya and Katja.
-As identical as Dasha and Daria, and a couple of inches taller.
+As identical as Dasha and Daria, a couple inches taller.
 Janah didn’t explain, but Zoe C got the vibe that these two were in the assassination business at some point, maybe still are.
 They owned four donut shops in Houston, apparently wildly successful.
 Then Katya wanted to move to New Orleans for part of the year, they still own a place in the French Quarter, Ellen became a superior chef and sommelier, not as a professions but to take care of her girls.
 Eventually they became part of the Sylk clan.

 The ride is smooth, private, we don’t do commercial, it’s hard to take guns on a commercial flight.
 Put them in checked baggage, some TSA dwarf decides to plow through the luggage we wind up answering questions.
 It’s not that checking unloaded guns is illegal, it’s that we don’t want to be connected to them.
 There are rules for private flights depending on the airport and the state, but nobody pays much attention to them as long as you don’t have to go through a commercial terminal first.